Mechanix97/DS-2000/README.md

 ### Code Quality Standards

-This is a professional open-source project.
+This is a open-source project.
 All contributions must meet these standards:

 - **Rust Code**:
   - Must pass `cargo fmt` (formatting)